LMHan122/Machine_Learning_Analysis_of_Bank_Fraud/classifier-model-card.md

 - Ensured all transactions from the same customer remained in either the training or test set to prevent data leakage.
 - Saved the train/test datasets as Parquet files and uploaded them to W&B for versioning and reproducibility.

-- Describe key characteristics of the training data
 - Note any potential biases in the data
 - Include relevant demographics or distributions